Plimmerton: History

 In the late 19th Century Ngāti Toa’s land holdings around Taupō began to rapidly decline as land was by converted to individual title by the Native Land Court and then sold, transferred to the Public Trustee or taken for public works and reserves.

 When the Horokiwi Valley Road was opened fewer travellers followed the Taua Tapu track through Taupō to Pukerua Bay.
-So Pauatahanui grew at the expense of Taupō until the railway line was opened in 1885.
+So Pāuatahanui grew at the expense of Taupō until the railway line was opened in 1885.

 In the 1880s the Wellington and Manawatu Railway Company decided to build a railway link from the capital, Wellington, to Longburn, near Palmerston North.
 Several towns, including Plimmerton, were established along the way to encourage settlements that would contribute to the line's business.
 John Plimmer, after whom Plimmerton was named, was a director of the company.

 In 1885 the first excursion train journeyed from Wellington to Plimmerton on 3 September, and regular services began from 10 October.
 With the railway's arrival, Plimmerton became accessible to holidaymakers, and evolved into a seaside resort.
 Plimmerton House, a two-storied hotel, was built alongside the railway station in 1886 (and burnt down in 1907).
 Sections began to be sold in 1888 and by the late 1890s Plimmerton had become a popular holiday destination.
 In 1900 Plimmerton consisted of 30 summer cottages, two private hotels and one general store.

 Plimmerton was originally part of Hutt County.
 On 1 April 1973 the still-growing area became one of the northern suburbs of Porirua.
 Though small, it was one of the most lively.
 For a time it had the only active Residents' Association in the city.